 Of course you cannot provide an image for each and every network in the ideal format.
 But the networks that you yourself identified as the best for your purpose should be considered.
 If you want traffic from Facebook, create a picture in the right format.
 If you want traffic from Pinterest, read some articles on what kind of images work on Pinterest and create some images for your own blogposts.

 Even on Twitter you get more visibility if your tweets have images, but it is not a must to have a picture to get people to tweet.
 However for Facebook and Pinterest having no pictures, which will work there, will certainly result in no shares – and no traffic.

-There is a lot of advice out there on how to get more shares for your blogposts including tips on how to get in touch via email and asking for shares.
+There is a lot of advice out there on how to get more shares for your blog posts including tips on how to get in touch via email and asking for shares.
 But before you turn to the more difficult forms of gaining shares, make sure you get it right on your end.
-You can spend a lot of time building relationships and connecting with people, if you do not provide shareable content, you will not succeed.
+You can spend a lot of time building relationships and connect with people, if you do not provide shareable content, you will not succeed.